mardix/Voodoo/ReadMe.md

 ---
-## Download
+## Clone & Download

-Voodoo is hosted on Github.
-You can clone the repo or download as zip or tar.gz
+If you are interested at Voodo, you can clone the repo or download as zip or tar.gz

 Git Clone (notice the dot at the end)